kevarifin14/kevinarifin.com/_posts/2019-06-20-impactful-individuals.md

 <hr class='post-hr'/>
 #### 3. Do work that is not work.

 > I’m always working.
 But it looks like work to them but it feels like play to me.
-And that’s how know no one can compete with me on it.
+And that’s how I know no one can compete with me on it.
 Because I’m just playing 16 hours a day.
 And if they want to compete with me and they’re going to work, they’re going to lose because they’re not going to do it 16 hours a day 7 days a week.
 >
 > -*Naval Ravikant*